NovelaNeuro/ndx-franklab-novela/NEXTSTEPS.md

     - If you want to create any custom classes for interacting with the extension, add them to the `src/pynwb`.
       - If present, the `src/pynwb` folder MUST contain the following:
-        - `ndx-lflab-novela` - Folder with the sources of the NWB extension
+        - `ndx-fllab-novela` - Folder with the sources of the NWB extension
-        - `ndx-lflab-novela/__init__.py` - Python file that may be empty
+        - `ndx-fllab-novela/__init__.py` - Python file that may be empty
       - If present, the `src/pynwb` folder MAY contain the following files/folders:
         - `test` - Folder for unit tests for the extensions
         - `jupyter_widgets` - Optional package with custom widgets for use with Jupyter

-5. Run `python src/spec/create_extension_spec.py` to generate the `spec/ndx-lflab-novela.namespace.yaml` and
+5. Run `python src/spec/create_extension_spec.py` to generate the `spec/ndx-fllab-novela.namespace.yaml` and
-`spec/ndx-lflab-novela.extensions.yaml` files.
+`spec/ndx-fllab-novela.extensions.yaml` files.

 6. You may need to modify `setup.py` and re-run `python setup.py install` if you use any dependencies.